smart · Connected Car Mobile App

 smart Connected Car App Design

-As Experience Design Lead at Deloitte Digital, I helped shape smart's native iOS and Android EV companion app for vehicle access, status, charging, climate, and controls while requirements and connected-vehicle dependencies were still moving.
+As Experience Design Lead at Deloitte Digital, I helped shape smart's native EV companion app before key vehicle behaviours, backend logic, and partner integrations had settled.

 Project type